 Shaney Vijendranath launched her data analytics platform, MomSays, a tech startup in May 2019 after seeing “a real need for a supportive and authentic platform that can help moms cut through the clutter and easily find the right products for them and their children.”

-The company provides a platform where moms around South Africa can help other moms find the right products the first-time round.
+The company provides a platform where moms around South Africa can help other moms find the right products the first time around.
 “We’re a community where moms can voice their opinions, connect with brands they love, and win exciting prizes.”

 YoCoco